gvwilson/thirdbit/fiction/santas/index.md

 Gran-Granna Tumbly spent most of her time napping or having long philosophical conversations with her peg-legged cat and her one-eyed parrot, but there were stories about her.
-She had been a santa---one of the greats.
+She had been a santa—one of the greats.
 She had once delivered a chocolate orange cake to a trio of scientists in a submarine *without using a submarine herself*, and then delivered a baby on the way home.<sup>
 "Delivered" in the conventional sense of helping someone give birth rather than the postal sense used for packages.
-The santas and elves in this world didn't make cunning replicas of human infants and replace them in the dead of night while their parents were sleeping---but we're not at that part of the story yet…
+The santas and elves in this world didn't make cunning replicas of human infants and replace them in the dead of night while their parents were sleeping—but we're not at that part of the story yet…
 </sup>
 Everyone was a little bit afraid of her, except for the unfortunate few who had felt the full force of her disapproving glare: they were a *lot* afraid.
-But if you had a problem---a *real* problem, not just a lost sock or a broken heart<sup>Gran-Granna Tumbly did once make an exception for someone whose heart was broken because they had lost a very special sock and there was a very real chance of the world ending as a result, but that story is also best told some other time.</sup>---you could always knock on her door.
+But if you had a problem—a *real* problem, not just a lost sock or a broken heart<sup>Gran-Granna Tumbly did once make an exception for someone whose heart was broken because they had lost a very special sock and there was a very real chance of the world ending as a result, but that story is also best told some other time.</sup>—you could always knock on her door.

 Finner waited until Tuesday afternoon before going to see her.